Building a New Life in Australia:

 Following the 13th AIFS Conference there has been significant media interest in the project, including print, TV, and local and national radio interviews, as well as an official media release in July 2014.

-It is anticipated that presentations on the study will be given at the Australia Population Association (APA) conference and the ACSPRI Social Science conference in December 2014.
+Presentations on the study were given at the Australia Population Association (APA) conference and the ACSPRI Social Science conference in December 2014.

-An overview of the project development and methodology will be published in an upcoming edition of the AIFS journal Family Matters:
+An overview of the project development and methodology was published in an edition of the AIFS journal Family Matters: